citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 Before your store can go live you need to complete these 6 steps:

-1. Provide a store description
+1. Provide a store description.
-2. Confirm customer support contact
+2. Confirm customer support contact.
-3. Set up wallet
+3. Set up wallet.
-4. Complete ID verification
+4. Complete ID verification.
-5. Create a package
+5. Create a package.
-6. Associate your Cfx.re account
+6. Associate your Cfx.re account.

-After that you can submit your store for [review][tebex-review] to Tebex<br>.
+After that you can submit your store for [review][tebex-review] to Tebex.<br>

 Once the [review][tebex-review] is completed, you can add packages, customize your store, offer virtual goods to your community, and change the appearance of your Tebex store with one of many [templates][tebex-templates].

 ## FiveM Server Wrapper

-The [Tebex server wrapper][tebex-fivem-server-wrapper] enables you to connect your Tebex store to your gameserver. <br>It makes it easier to give players rewards and perks and simplifies the setup of your Tebex Store.
+The community built [Tebex server wrapper][tebex-fivem-server-wrapper] enables you to connect your Tebex store to your gameserver. <br>It makes it easier to give players rewards and perks and simplifies the setup of your Tebex Store.

 After setting up packages on your Tebex Store and within the wrapper itself, all you need to do is get your players to run <b>/redeem [Transaction ID]</b> and the wrapper will give the player their purchase(s).